ArthurHovanesian/hangman/README.md

 4. Create new state variable that holds each letter of word in object along with a boolean to show or hide it.
 Did this because I wanted to to easily be able to conditionally reveal the letter on click.
 Downside is the messiness.
 Might want to go back and figure out a cleaner way to write this object.

 5.checkUserGuess function might have too much going on / is not very optimized

+6. BUG: User shouldn't be able to select letters before word is loaded in.
+Should not load component until after word is there.